Nasser Saidi

-He is currently the Founder and President of Nasser Saidi & Associates.
+He is currently the founder and president of Nasser Saidi & Associates.

+Early life and education

+Saidi was born on 7 October 1950.
+He received a degree in economics from the American University of Beirut in 1972.
+Next year he received a master's of science degree in economics from the University College London.
+He obtained another master's degree in economics from the University of Rochester in 1977.
+He holds a Ph.D. in economics from the same university which he earned in 1979.

 Early career

-Saidi started his career as a Professor, teaching Economics at the University of Chicago (1977-1980) and after, at the University of Geneva in Switzerland (1980-1985).
+Saidi started his career as a professor, teaching economics at the University of Chicago (1977–1980) and after, at the University of Geneva and the Geneva Graduate Institute in Switzerland (1980–1985).
 He then joined the International Center for Monetary and Banking studies as an Associate and Lecturer in Geneva, Switzerland.

-He then became President of an Economic Advisory company called N.Saidi in London, UK from 1985-1992.
-During this time he became a Director and Economic Adviser at the Private Bank and Trust (1990-1992).

-Between 1995-1998, Saidi became Chairman of Midclear, Lebanon's central securities depository and was the President of Beirut's Secondary Market in Lebanon.

-He acted as the Lead Negotiator of the EU-Lebanon Association Agreement from 1996-2000 and at the same time, held posts as President of the Commission for the Development of Banking Technology and IT (COBIT) and became the Minister of Economy & Trade (1998-2000) in Lebanon.

-He then went on to take the First Vice Governor position and Banque Du Liban between 1993-2003.
+He then became president of an economic advisory company called N.Saidi in London, United Kingdom, from 1985 to 1992.
+During this time he became a director and economic adviser at the Private Bank and Trust (1990–1992).
+Between 1995 and 1998, Saidi became chairman of Midclear, Lebanon's central securities depository and was the president of Beirut's Secondary Market in Lebanon.
+He acted as the lead negotiator of the EU-Lebanon Association Agreement from 1996 to 2000 and at the same time, held posts as president of the Commission for the Development of Banking Technology and IT (COBIT) and became the minister of economy and trade (1998–2000) in Lebanon.
+He then went on to take the First Vice Governor position and Banque Du Liban between 1993 and 2003.

-He acted as the Chief Economist of the Dubai International Financial Centre and was also the executive director of the Hawkamah Institute for Corporate Governance.
+He acted as the chief economist of the Dubai International Financial Centre and was also the executive director of the Hawkamah Institute for Corporate Governance.
 Also, he is on the advisory board of OMFIF where he is involved in meetings regarding the financial and monetary system. based in the Dubai International Financial Centre in Dubai.
-In these capacities he conceived and developed the role of the Chief Economist of the DIFC providing strategy & advice to the DIFC and Dubai Government; acted as spokesperson & developed a series of broadly disseminated publications, and promoted the DIFC internationally.
+In these capacities he conceived and developed the role of the chief economist of the DIFC providing strategy & advice to the DIFC and Dubai Government; acted as spokesperson and developed a series of broadly disseminated publications, and promoted the DIFC internationally.
 He established and developed the external relations of the DIFC with international financial institutions (IMF, OECD, IFC, World Bank, MIGA) and international financial centres.
 Saidi designed and set-up DIFCSTAT, a secure, interactive, on-line, web-based, registration, reporting and statistical system for DIFC entities.
-As founder and Executive Director of Hawkamah Institute for Corporate Governance, he developed the regional institute to bridge the corporate governance gap through advisory services, research and advocacy.
+As founder and executive director of Hawkamah Institute for Corporate Governance, he developed the regional institute to bridge the corporate governance gap through advisory services, research and advocacy.